-- Minors shall not displace adults. - Minors shall pay the registration fees associated with the course section except for cases where they meet eligibility requirements for a fee waiver. - If the minor is enrolled in high school, the following restrictions apply: - Colleges shall not designate Continuing Education course sections taken by the high school student to provide partial or full credit towards meeting high school graduation requirements. - Colleges shall not offer Continuing Education course sections that are specifically scheduled for high school students except: - Continuing Education course sections that maintain 90% (ninety percent) of instructional hours within the summer reporting term as defined in 1G SBCCC 200.99(a)(1)(B). - Self-supporting courses which may be provided during any reporting term.
+- Minors shall not displace adults. - Minors shall pay the registration fees associated with the course section except for cases where they meet eligibility requirements for a fee waiver. - If the minor is enrolled in high school, the following restrictions apply: - Colleges shall not designate Continuing Education course sections taken by the high school student to provide partial or full credit towards meeting high school graduation requirements.
+Exception: Students who are enrolled in Continuing Education coursework through Workforce Continuing Education Career and College Promise pathways. - Colleges shall not offer Continuing Education course sections that are specifically scheduled for high school students except: - Continuing Education course sections that maintain 90% (ninety percent) of instructional hours within the summer reporting term as defined in 1G SBCCC 200.99(a)(1)(B). - Self-supporting courses which may be provided during any reporting term.